Bonny Brandenburger

 Research Associate

 Bonny Brandenburger graduated from the University of Lille in a German-French double master's programme in the field of cultural studies and economics.
-In her Master's thesis, she examined the organisational form of the Maker movement and its significance for the future of the world of work.
-She then worked in various projects on the topics of international vocational training, transnational science communication and community participation of new immigrants funded by the German Federal Ministry of Education and Research (BMBF).
+She then worked for four years in various projects on the topics of international vocational training, transnational science communication and community participation of new immigrants funded by the German Federal Ministry of Education and Research (BMBF).

-Bonny Brandenburger also works as a project coordinator for the project "MoFab" and "EDUC+M" and, due to her interdisciplinary background, tries to build bridges between science, civil society and business.
+Bonny Brandenburger also gives workshop on participatory learning and working methods and, due to her interdisciplinary background, tries to build bridges between science, civil society, politics and education.

 E-Mail